-This work is performed alongside an extensive, global network of collaborators and has been covered in media outlets such as: The New York Times, BBC (including National and Bristol radio), The Atlantic, Science, Smithsonian Magazine, Scientific American, Discover Magazine, Earth Magazine, The Guardian, Los Angeles Times, NBC News, ABC News, Illustreret Videnskab, Popular Science, The Economist, International Business Times, Cosmos, Inverse, The Scientist, Live Science, Der Spiegel, Vice, Atlas Obscura, The Conversation, IFLScience, World Science Festival, Chemical & Engineering News, National Geographic, PBS Eons, The Naked Scientists and The Skeptics Guide to the Universe.
+This work is performed alongside an extensive network of collaborators from North America, Europe, Asia, and South America.
+The research has been covered in media outlets such as: The New York Times, BBC (including National and Bristol radio), The Atlantic, Science, Smithsonian Magazine, Scientific American, Discover Magazine, The Guardian, Los Angeles Times, NBC News, ABC News, Illustreret Videnskab, Popular Science, The Economist, International Business Times, Cosmos, Inverse, Live Science, Der Spiegel, Vice, Atlas Obscura, IFLScience, National Geographic, PBS Eons, New Scientist, USA Today, Sky News, MIT Technology Review, and The Skeptics Guide to the Universe.

 Thesis: The taphonomy of soft tissues and the evolution of feathers